ikle/gizmo/README.md

 attributes.
 To authenticate login service on LDAP server specify user and password options:

-*  user — login service DN for simple authentication;
+*  admin — login service DN for simple authentication;
 *  password — login service password for simple authentication.

 If user is not specified, then anonymous login for login service will be used.